34 posts tagged "microsoft"

 I remember that, late 2004, I was asked by my employer to evaluate the migration of a huge (huge, did I say huge?

-Quick Comparison of C Sharp and Ruby
+Quick Comparison of C# and Ruby

 I have been working as a software developer since 1996, and as such I’ve used a variety of different languages, both compiled and interpreted.